w-a-s-d-q-w-e-r/COMP2090SEF-Group-Project-on-Data-Structure-and-Algorithm/README.md

 A Trie is a tree-based data structure used to store a dynamic set of strings efficiently.
 Each node represents a single character, and paths from root to a marked node represent valid words.

 **Main operations**:
-- insert(word)
+- insert(word) -> add word to wordlist
 - search(word) → check exact match
-- startsWith(prefix) → check if any word begins with given prefix
+- starts_with(prefix) → check if any word begins with given prefix
+- delete(word) -> remove the word from the wordlist
-- (optional) delete(word), collect all words with prefix
+- words_with_prefix(prefix) -> find the words starting with a specific prefix
+- word_library -> check the wordlist
+- autocomplete(prefix) -> give suggestions on word starting with a specific prefix, ordered base on the searching frequency
+- spell_check(word) -> give suggestions on word that search word is not appear but similar to the words in wordlist, ordered base on the searching frequency

 **Key properties**:
 - Abstraction: Users interact only with high-level string operations; internal node structure and traversal are hidden.